-I always make the mistake of bringing way too many things on the plane with me, making my bag unbearably heavy and spending ages to find the thing I want to find that it is right at the bottom of my rucksack.
+I used to make the mistake of bringing way too many things on the plane with me, making my bag unbearably heavy.
+I would then spending ages to then realise the thing I want to is right at the bottom of my rucksack.

 So what are the essentials for a long haul flight?